najwa-errachidy/inference-LayoutLMv3/README.md

 1. Attach a shell to the running Docker container: `docker exec -it inference bash`

-2. Run the tests using pytest: `python -m pytest tests/test_api.py`
+2. Run the tests using pytest for API: `python -m pytest tests/test_api.py`

+3. Run the tests using pytest for post processing methods: `python -m pytest tests/test_post_processing.py`